tmaximini/generator-ionic-gulp/README.md

 #### Emulate a specific iOS device

-By running `gulp select` you will se a prompt where you can choose which ios device to emualte.
-In this case, livereload inside iOS simulator will not work.
+By running `gulp select` you will se a prompt where you can choose which ios device to emulate.
+This works only when you have the `gulp -e` task running in one terminal window and run `gulp select` in another terminal window.

 #### Ripple Emulator